 A contract is generally acquired through a solicitation process where an individual and entities can bid on a construction or other projects, services or goods.
 The process could include a bid letting notification, completion of a bid proposal, application to a vendor registry system, and any other requirement. the links provide more details on contract processes.

-Performance Bond: Ensures that a contractor will complete the terms of the contract, including keeping within the project timeline and budget.
+1. Performance Surety Bond: Ensures that a contractor will complete the terms of the contract, including keeping within the project timeline and budget.

-Payment Bond: Ensures suppliers, subcontractors and laborers are paid.
+2. Payment Surety Bond: Ensures suppliers, subcontractors and laborers are paid.

-Supply Bond: To supply goods within a specific time as outlined in the contract.
+3. Supply Surety Bond: To supply goods within a specific time as outlined in the contract.

-Maintenance Bond: A guarantee that materials workmanship for a certain period of time after a project is completed.
+4. Maintenance Surety Bond: A guarantee that materials workmanship for a certain period of time after a project is completed.

-Proposal Guarantee Bond: Another term for Bid Bond .
+5. Proposal Guarantee Surety Bond: Another term for Bid Bond .

 The Small Business Administration has a Bond Guarantee Program assistance for small contractors whom wish to bid on projects.